Flood Advisory issued for Douglas by NWS - News Break

 Flood Advisory issued for Douglas by NWS

-Effective: 2021-06-24 13:31:00 PDT Expires: 2021-06-24 13:40:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: In hilly terrain there are low water crossings which are potentially dangerous in heavy rain.
-Do not attempt to cross flooded roads.
-Find an alternate route.
-Flooding is occurring or is imminent.
-It is important to know where you are relative to streams, rivers, or creeks which can become killers in heavy rains.
-Campers and hikers should avoid streams or creeks.
-Target Area: Douglas The National Weather Service in Reno has issued a * Flood Advisory for Douglas County in western Nevada * Until 300 PM PDT. * At 108 PM PDT, Doppler radar indicated heavy rain due to thunderstorms on the western edge of the Numbers burn scar near highway 395 in central Douglas County.
-Moderate flooding is ongoing or expected to begin shortly in the advisory area.
-Between 0.75 to 1.0 inches of rain have fallen.
-Some locations that will experience flooding include Pine Nut Estates.
-Additional rainfall of 0.5 is expected over the area.
-This additional rain will result in moderate flooding.alerts.weather.gov
+Effective: 2021-07-09 22:00:00 CDT Expires: 2021-07-10 05:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Many flood deaths occur in vehicles.
+Target Area: Douglas The National Weather Service in Springfield has issued a * Flood Advisory for Northern Howell County in south central Missouri Western Shannon County in south central Missouri Southern Texas County in south central Missouri Eastern Douglas County in southwestern Missouri * Until midnight CDT. * At 729 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Between 1 and 3 inches of rain have fallen. * Some locations that will experience flooding include Mountain View, Willow Springs, Pomona, White Church and Peace Valley.alerts.weather.gov